 If you love food and wine, you’ll love Abanilla.
 This colourful town feels like an oasis because it’s surrounded by a desert-like landscape.
 But within this attractive lunar landscape, you’ll also find historic olive orchards, home to hundred-year-old olive trees.

-This part of Murcia region is known for its delicious hand-pressed olive oils, but also for its many unique dishes.
+This part of the Murcia region is known for its delicious hand-pressed olive oils, but also for its many unique dishes.
 Be sure to try arroz y conejo (rice and rabbit) and tortilleras (a kind of omelette made using water, oil and flour).
-There’s also the distinctive local desserts, fruta de masa, traditional pastries baked in wood stoves.
+There are also the distinctive local desserts, fruta de masa: traditional pastries baked in wood stoves.

 Last but not least, we have Mazarrón.
 Like the El Valle Regional Park, this is one of the best day trips from Murcia for countryside, action, and adventure.